laurenostrowski/VIBE/README.md

 ## Example notebooks

-The `examples/` directory contains notebooks demonstrating segmentation, fitting, and resynthesis on example song.
+The `examples/` directory contains notebooks demonstrating segmentation, fitting, and resynthesis on example songs from three birds.

 ## Citation